21003407/Experiment--04-Implementation-of-combinational-logic-using-universal-gates-/README.md

 ## Program:
 ```
 Program to design a Implementation of combinational logic using universal gates-  and verify its truth table in quartus using Verilog programming.
-Developed by: Sowmiya N
+Developed by: A Joans Jay Authers
-RegisterNumber:  212221230106
+RegisterNumber:  212221240019
 ```
 ### NAND Gate:
 ```